-- 2.1 Admissions to the PGPs shall be made subject to the eligibility, qualifications and specializations prescribed by JNTUH College of Engineering Hyderabad, JNT University Hyderabad, for each Specialization under each M.Sc.
-Program, from time to time. - 2.2 Admission to the PGP shall be made either on the basis of an Entrance Test conducted by the Jawaharlal Nehru Technological University Hyderabad / on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the Government from time to time. - 2.3 The medium of instructions for all PG Programmes will be ENGLISH only.
+- 2.1 Admissions to the PGPs shall be made subject to the eligibility, qualifications, and specializations prescribed by JNTUH College of Engineering Hyderabad, J NT University Hyderabad, for each Specialization under each M.Sc.
+The program, from time to time. - 2.2 Admission to the PGP shall be made based on the 'common postgraduate entrance test' (CPGET), a state-level entrance test conducted by Telangana state council for higher education or Entrance Test conducted by the Jawaharlal Nehru Technological University Hyderabad or based on any other order of merit approved by the University, subject to reservations as prescribed by the Government from time to time. - 2.3 The medium of instructions for all PGP s in M.Sc will be in ENGLISH only.

-3.0 M.Sc Program Structure:
+3.0 M.Sc.
+Program Structure:

-- 3.1 The M.Sc Program in Physics, Chemistry and Mathematics of JNTUH-CEH are of Semester Pattern, with 4 Semesters constituting 2 Academic Years, each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
-Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC/ AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these PGP Academic Regulations.
+- 3.1 The M.Sc.
+Program in Mathematics, Physics, and Chemistry of JNTUH-CEH are of Semester Pattern, with 4 Semesters constituting 2 Academic Years.
+Each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
+Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC / AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these PGPs in M.Sc Academic Regulations.